mj-crabtree/unix-admin/logbooks/lab05.md

 The semicolon indicates the end of a complete statement.
 Anything following a semicolon will be interpreted by the shell as a new, independent statement.

-22. *Would the script envdisplay run without a change of the permission settings?
+22. *Would the script `envdisplay` run without a change of the permission settings?
 Note the current permission settings in octal representation.

 No, given the lack of entry in the permission bit for the current user.
 The octal value is `644`

-23. *Note the new permission settings of envdisplay , after the chmod command was issued, in octal representation.
+23. *Note the new permission settings of `envdisplay`, after the `chmod` command was issued, in octal representation.
 Why is the script executable now?*

 The new permissions octal value is `755`.
 Permission bits have been granted to the file and can now be executed.

-24. *Explain the output of envdisplay.*
+24. *Explain the output of `envdisplay`.*

 The content of `envdisplay` is a series of commands which will print the content of several environment variables to standard out.

-25. *Explain why you should only see the line ‘I did something wrong’, if your script does not perform as intended.*
+25. *Explain why you should only see the line `I did something wrong`, if your script does not perform as intended.*

 `||` between two commands ensures that the second command will only execute if the first command fails to execute appropriately.

-26. *Explain the output of envdisplay.
-In particular, why does the first invocation of envdisplay not produce the string test, yet the second one does?*
+26. *Explain the output of `envdisplay`.
+In particular, why does the first invocation of `envdisplay` not produce the string test, yet the second one does?*

 The first command is simply evaluated as a string and passed as an argument to the script to evaluate, which it will, as a string.
-Prefacint the variable name with a `$` symbol indicates a variable whose associated value should be evaluated and passed into the script.
+Prefacing the variable name with a `$` symbol indicates a variable whose associated value should be evaluated and passed into the script.

-27. *What is the value of $HOME after the script has finished running?
+27. *What is the value of `$HOME` after the script has finished running?
 What has happened?*

 When a script is run the shell evaluates the shebang if one exists and spawns a new instance of that application, in our example, `/bin/bash/`.
 This new instance of bash runs and executes the script, and its environment variable is changed.
-When the script closes so too does that instance of bash, and the calling instanc eof bash remains untouched.
+When the script closes so too does that instance of bash, and the calling instance of bash remains untouched.

-28. *What is the value of $HOME now?
+28. *What is the value of `$HOME` now?
 What happened?*

 The current shell was used to execute the script which means the `$HOME` environment variable has been set to `/etc/`.

-29. *Besides /insecure and /home/crazy are there any other unprotected directories?
-Try with at least one other insecure permission (766, 733 or 722).*
+29. *Besides `/insecure` and `/home/crazy` are there any other unprotected directories?
+Try with at least one other insecure permission (`766, 733` or `722`).*

 ```sh
 [root@UWS /]# find ./ -type d -perm 777 -print